Biodiversity in Schools

 • Turn your school garden into a community garden (depending on site suitability; helps funding and upkeep over holidays)

-Elements of a school garden
+school garden ideas

 - Outdoor classroom